wasnotrice/shoes-atom/README.md

 - `lib/shoes/core` contains monkeypatches to Shoes 4 so it can run on opal
 - `lib/shoes/browser` contains the browser backend
 - `lib/shoes/atom` contains the extensions to the browser backend for running in an atom shell

+There are a few auxiliary files that need to exist in order for apps to run using the browser and atom backends.
+You'll find these in `skeleton`.

+### Compiling an app

+There isn't yet a great way to compile an app in some arbitrary location.
+However, there is a rake task for building all of the example apps, so you can drop an app `my_app.rb` into the `examples` directory and run

+    $ rake build:examples

+Now your app will be built to `build/my_app/browser` and `build/my_app/atom`.
+Open them just like an example app.
+Open them like this:

+        $ open build/my_app/browser/index.html
+        $ /Applications/Atom.app/Contents/MacOS/Atom build/my_app/atom

 ### Specs